coder/deploy-code-server/guides/fly/README.md

 FLY_APP_REGION=lhr
 ```

-If oyu dont want to use the Makefile, then just do it manaully on a terminal.
+If you dont want to use the Makefile, then just do it on a terminal.

 ## Step 0: Install the flyctl tool